nonnontrivial/ctts/README.md

 * gRPC api for light pollution values (in RGBA, from a 2022 map)

 * publisher component that repeatedly generates & stores readings for coordinates of H3 cells

+## todos

+- [ ] support for continents other than north america
+- [ ] less noisy container startup
+- [ ] live updates to open meteo data while app is running
+- [ ] REST apis in addition to the gRPC ones
+- [ ] better storage of predictions in order to faciliate grouping/sorting

 ## about